priyamdas2/pared/README.md

 ```
 <u><b>Access JGL package: </b></u> Functions from `JGL` pakage are included within the `pared` package's source R files to avoid dependency on external sources (e.g., R CRAN/github); however, it should be noted that, to use `JGL` functions outside `pared` package functions, you need to either install or source those `JGL` package functions.
 Here we describe two ways to install it:

-1. <b> Installation from github: </b> In order to install it from github, one may run the following R code:
+1. (a) <b> Installation from github: </b> In order to install it from github, one may run the following R code:

 ```r
 devtools::install_github("patrickjdanaher/JGL-package", force = TRUE)
 library(JGL)
 ```

-2. <b> Sourcing from github: </b> In order to source the raw source files of `JGL` withOUt going to any other external links, one may download all the functions within folder [pared/R]([https://arxiv.org/abs/2412.05998](https://github.com/priyamdas2/pared/tree/main/R)) folder, and save them under a folder named 'JGL supp funs', and then read them into R memory, along with loading additional libraries as follows:
+2. (b) <b> Sourcing from github: </b> In order to source the raw source files of `JGL` withOUt going to any other external links, one may download all the functions within folder [pared/R]([https://arxiv.org/abs/2412.05998](https://github.com/priyamdas2/pared/tree/main/R)) folder, and save them under a folder named 'JGL supp funs', and then read them into R memory, along with loading additional libraries as follows:

 <details>
 <summary><strong>📌 <span style="color: #0366d6;">Show R code</span></strong></summary>